 Chris was in full-time practice as a criminal barrister for 21 years, working mainly across the East Midlands, specialising in serious criminal offences both for the prosecution and defence.

-Chris joined the ICCA in 2019, Chris has undertaken facilitator training for Advocacy and the Vulnerable.
+Since joining the ICCA in 2019, Chris has undertaken facilitator training for Advocacy and the Vulnerable.
 He continues to follow his passion for advocacy and Bar training to the highest level and oversees the academic team.

 Bar Course Leader

 Barnaby was called to the Bar in 2001 by Lincoln’s Inn.
 He initially started in family practice before branching out to have a fully mixed practice.